heydoctor/molekule/README.md

 ## Releasing

 Release is now automatic!
-As soon as you merge your branch into master it will auto build and publish.
+As soon as you merge your branch into main it will auto build and publish.

 Keep in mind that to keep semantic versioning automated we must use conventional commits, eg:
 - `fix:` for patch version bumps